If you’re having trouble searching calgary.ca, try our

 Bylaw enforcement officers work closely with developers to avoid infractions and encroachments during the construction phase.
 They also check regularly for encroachments elsewhere.

-The fees are $210 or $525 (including G.S.T.), depending on the type of encroachment.
+The fees are $210.00 or $525.00 (including G.S.T.), depending on the type of encroachment.
 The fee is required at the time of application.
-Fees must be paid by cash or cheque only.
-Please make cheques payable to the City of Calgary.
-Please phone at 403-268-5034 or contact by email at email@example.com in regards to sending in your Real Property Report to us and we will reply by phone or in writing as to which application fee, if any, is relevant to your property.
+Fees must be paid by cheque or City Online payments only.
+If paying by cheque please make cheques payable to The City of Calgary.
+If you have any questions you can email email@example.com in regards to sending in your Real Property Report to us and we will reply via email as to which application fee, if any, is relevant to your property.

 For information on surplus properties for lease, contact 3-1-1 or 403-268-CITY (2489), if calling from outside of Calgary.